PlaidCloud/website/content/en/docs/concepts/workloads/_index.md

   or as a [replicated set](/docs/tasks/run-application/run-replicated-stateful-application/)
 * [Run automated tasks with a `CronJob`](/docs/tasks/job/automated-tasks-with-cron-jobs/)

-To learn about Kubernetes' mechanisms for separating code from configuration, visit [Configuration](/docs/concepts/configuration/).
+To learn about PlaidCloud' mechanisms for separating code from configuration, visit [Configuration](/docs/concepts/configuration/).

-There are two supporting concepts that provide backgrounds about how Kubernetes manages pods for applications:
+There are two supporting concepts that provide backgrounds about how PlaidCloud manages pods for applications:
 * [Garbage collection](/docs/concepts/workloads/controllers/garbage-collection/) tidies up objects
   from your cluster after their _owning resource_ has been removed.